Operator-Eurymedon/We.ekHack-Code-Compilation/sampleProblemSet/README.md

 <div align="center">

-  ## The sample sets will be taken from HackerRank.
+  ### The sample sets shall be taken from HackerRank.

 </div>